Chart Color Schemes

 Voyager Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could impact this area.
-Key projects include Holsworthy Local Centre Mixed-Use Development, M5 Motorway Westbound Traffic Upgrade, Moorebank Intermodal Precinct, and 61 Milperra Road Industrial Redevelopment, with the following list detailing those most relevant.
+No infrastructure changes are expected in the area.
+No projects have been identified by AreaSearch that could impact the region.
+Key planned developments include Holsworthy Local Centre Mixed-Use Development, M5 Motorway Westbound Traffic Upgrade, Moorebank Intermodal Precinct, and 61 Milperra Road Industrial Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.